openhab/openhab-deps-repo/README.md

-# openhab-platform
+# openhab-deps-repo

-The openHAB plaftorm p2 repository aggregates all bundles required for the openHAB runtime.
+The openHAB dependencies p2 repository aggregates all bundles required for the openHAB runtime.
 It contains bundles for the runtime and test execution of openHAB bundles. openHAB and eclipse SmartHome bundles are not included in the repository.